AbiyeSamuel/simple_shell/README.md

 * Handle the $? variable
 * Handle the $$ variable
 * Handle The Argument file like `./hsh test` Where test is a file filled with command and builtin to excute.
-### List of functions and system calls we could use
+### List of functions and system calls we could use, as provided by the school.
 List of allowed functions and system calls

     access (man 2 access)